 Be careful about the lookup value.
 Write down the lookup value correctly within the insertion field.
 If you receive any #N/A error then recheck your dataset and correct your lookup value accordingly.
 For this instance, type Cereals instead of Cereal within cell D14.

 Reason 3: Lookup Value Is Smaller Than the Smallest Value in the Array

 Another reason that might cause the VLOOKUP function to return the #N/A error is the lookup value being smaller than the smallest values in the lookup range.

 For instance, in the picture below the lookup value is 200, whereas the smallest value in the lookup range i.e. within the ID column is 207.
 As a result, the VLOOKUP function returned the #N/A error.

 🔗 Get Solutions

 Make sure that the lookup value is not smaller than the minimum value stored within the lookup range.
 Change the lookup value from 200 to anything as listed within the column ID.
 Then the not available error will eventually go away.

 Reason 4: Extra Spaces in Table Lookup Values

 Spaces are invisible to us, that’s why they are quite difficult to identify.
-And this reason may affect the return value of the VLOOKUP function.
+This reason may affect the return value of the VLOOKUP function.